30: Frontier Psychiatrist - The Avalanches

 8:14

-So whenever Dorothy opened the door, that was actually like a color set.
+So whenever Dorothy opened the door, that was actually like a colour set.

 8:22

-So that was the sort of magical like transition between the two.
+So that was the sort of magical transition between the two.

 8:26